melezhik/outthentic/README.md

 * Project root directory - a directory holding all related stories.

-A project root directory could be set explicitey using `--root` parameter:
+A project root directory could be set explicitly using `--root` parameter:

     $ strun --root /path/to/my/root/